ekwoka/news-you-missed-2021/content/Luxembourg.md

 ---
 layout: article
 title: Luxembourg
+keywords: amazon tax credits
 ---

-Smart is also the way to describe Amazon’s accountants.
+Smart is the way to describe Amazon’s accountants.

 The company had a record-breaking 2020 in Europe, hauling in some $50 billion, but it managed to pay zero in corporate taxes to Luxembourg, home to its European headquarters.